Upcoming Parent-to-Parent Trainings

 Overnight camps for children with disabilities

-• Easter Seals Camps in Wisconsin Dells.
+• Easter Seals Camps in Wisconsin Dells/Adams Co.
 Several camp options at different times of the year including transition, respite, autism, and adults.
 Youth and Teen Sessions are for ages 7-18 with a special 4-day holiday session taking place between Christmas and New Year’s Eve.

-• Wisconsin Lions Camp in Rosholt near Stevens Point.
+• Wisconsin Lions Camp in Rosholt east of Stevens Point.
 Week long camps for different types of disabilities including Blind/Low Vision, Deaf/Hard of Hearing, Autism/Intellectual Disabilities, Epilepsy Diabetes.
 Wisconsin Lions Camp programs are free but have a lottery.
+Applications available late January.

-• Timbertop Camp: summer camp for youth with specific learning disabilities/ special needs including AD/HD, SLD, Title 1, OHI that is held at the Wisconsin Lions Camp in Rosholt near Stevens Point.
+• Timbertop Camp: summer camp for youth with specific learning disabilities/ special needs including AD/HD, SLD, Title 1, OHI that is held at the Wisconsin Lions Camp in Rosholt.

 • Wisconsin Youth Leadership Forum– occurs yearly in the summer at Edgewood College in Madison.
 Become a part of the youth that lead us!
 This week-long forum is for high school students with disabilities who want to learn more about leadership, self-advocacy skills, and career awareness.